guialfredo/columbo-root-cause-explorer/README.md

 4. **Deciding when to stop** based on evidence quality and explicit confidence criteria
 5. **Producing comprehensive diagnoses** with root causes and recommended fixes

 The agent operates entirely through structured probes—deterministic inspection tools that examine container states, logs, configurations, network connectivity, and more.
+No guessing, no hallucinations, just systematic evidence gathering and reasoning.

 ## Design Principles